bmacharia/bmacharia.github.io/Zettelkasten/Inbox/Git Ops MasterClass.md

-Deploy an application to a kubernetes cluster using flux and gitOps principles
+777Deploy an application to a kubernetes cluster using flux and gitOps principles

 As of now the only thing that i have in my pico-cluster repo is the flux manifests